Cycling

 Day 2 Acres of history

-Pedaling out through a landscape closely associated with Boudicca’s Iceni tribe truly sets the scene for a day with history around every corner.
-Little lanes lead alongside farm- and woodland to the Regency town of Swaffham, home to a wedge-shaped market place, fine Buttercross and impressive lantern towered church where the sight of a hammerbeam roof adorned with 190 carved angels is sure to give you wings enough to cycle on towards the historic walled gardens of West Acre and the tiny medieval town of Castle Acre.
+Pedaling out through lands associated not just with Tudor queens, but with the ancient Queen Boudicca and her Iceni tribe,truly sets the scene for a day with history around every corner.
+Little lanes lead alongside farm- and woodland to the Regency town of Swaffham, home to a wedge-shaped market place and fine domed Buttercross.
+Take a break to explore the impressive lantern- towered church where the hammerbeam roof adorned with 190 carved angels will surely give you wings enough to cycle onwards to the historic walled gardens of West Acre, and tiny medieval town of Castle Acre.

 Day 3 Choice of circular rides - Stately homes, steam railways & ruins